ConnorSweeneyDev/.config/readme.md

   version of MinGW does not match your operating system or treesitter is using the wrong compiler.
   After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
-- Coc &rightarrow; After following the steps, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
+- Coc &rightarrow; After following the steps, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
 Now add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If you don't want one of the listed servers, dont include them or just